Simple Password Manager Project in Python (Educational Console App)

 Important Security Note

-• This is a basic, educational project.
+• This is a basic, educational project intended strictly for learning and demonstration purposes.

 • The passwords are saved in a simple, non-encrypted format in a local file.
 Do not use this application to store your real passwords or other sensitive information.